dholte/dholte.github.io/projects/annular.md

 *IMAGE PLACEHOLDER: cred wikipedia user Krishnavedala*

-2. Borehole diameter D<sub>b</sub> and pipe outer diameter D<sub>p</sub> remain constant
+2. Borehole diameter *D<sub>b</sub>* and pipe outer diameter *D<sub>p</sub>* remain constant

-3. The pipe remains centered in the borehole for the entire length
+3. The pipe is centered in the borehole for the entire length

+4. The drilling fluid is Newtonian (constant dynamic viscosity, *μ*)

+5. The drilling fluid is incompressible (constant density, *ρ*)

+6. Steady flow

+7. Flow is hydraulically smooth

+8. The effect of drill cuttings is neglected

 ## Physics